 Recommended reading: Things to do on Koh Chang.

-BE WARNED: Then the tide is on it’s way out the current get quite strong, it’s not a problem to paddle against the current but it might be difficult to turn around if you are heading in the same direction as the current.
+BE WARNED: When the tide is on its way out the current can get quite strong.
+We found it wasn’t a problem paddling against the current , just a little difficult to turn around.